 At this stage it will be best to make some visual check concerning our model assumptions using plot().
-In particular, when the main argument for the qeneric function plot() is a fitted 1m object, it will provide you some common diagnostic graphs.
+In particular, when the main argument for the generic function plot() is a fitted lm object, it will provide you some common diagnostic graphs.

-21. To check whether bweight goes up linearly with gestwks try par(mfrow=c(2,2))
+21. To check whether bweight goes up linearly with gestwks try